 Comprehensive Income (Loss) Comprehensive income (loss) represents the change in shareholders' equity resulting from other than shareholder investments and distributions.
-The Company's foreign currency translation adjustments and unrealized gains and losses on marketable securities are included in accumulated comprehensive income.
+The Company's foreign currency translation adjustments and unrealized gains and losses on marketable securities are included in accumulated other comprehensive income (loss).
+Comprehensive income (loss) and the components of accumulated other comprehensive income (loss) are presented in the accompanying Consolidated Statements of Shareholders' Equity.

 Recent Accounting Pronouncements In October 2001, the FASB issued SFAS No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets, which addresses financial accounting and reporting for the impairment or disposal of long-lived assets.
 While SFAS No. 144 supersedes SFAS No. 121, it retains many of the fundamental provisions of that Statement.
-SFAS No. 144 becomes effective for the Company at the beginning of its fiscal year ending August 30, 2003.
-Adoption is not expected to have an impact on the Company's results of operations or financial position.
+SFAS No. 144 became effective for the Company during the first quarter of its fiscal year ending August 30, 2003.
+The adoption of SFAS No. 144 did not have an impact on the Company's consolidated financial statements.